lopezdsr/sql-query/sql_reference.md

 Some additional remarks on Hive-style partitioning:

-1. Hive-style partitions have a very eye-catching naming scheme since the column names used for partitioning are part of the partition object prefix, for example, `/order/COUNTRY=USA/part-m-00000.snappy.parquet`
+1. Hive-style partitions have an eye-catching naming scheme, because the column names used for partitioning are part of the partition object prefix, for example, `/order/COUNTRY=USA/part-m-00000.snappy.parquet`
 2. Hive-style partitions do not contain any values for partition columns since their values are *stored* in the object prefix of the partition.
 Thus, note that if you copy a HIVE-style partition and rename the object prefix by removing the partition column values you are loosing data.
 3. Hive-style partitions can have a tendency for data skewing, for example, the partition representing order data from Malta is very likely much smaller